 b) In the event that a Policy Grievance is processed successfully in arbitration pursuant to this Article, the Arbitrator shall have the jurisdiction to grant remedies to individual Members with respect to losses sustained by them arising from the breach which is the subject matter of the Policy Grievance.

-19.07 a) A grievance may be mutually settled by the Parties at any time or withdrawn at any time by the Party initiating the grievance informing the other Party in writing.
+19.07 a) A grievance may be mutually settled by the Parties at any time or withdrawn at any time by the Party initiating the grievance by informing the other Party in writing.

 b) Where the Association proceeds with a grievance on behalf of a Member or group of Members, such grievances shall only be withdrawn from procedure with the written consent of the Association.